HFE Booking Terms of Business (V5 – July 2018)

 13.5 Any Funded Student failing to complete a funded Course will not be entitled to a refund for payments made towards such Course.

 14.1 Certain Courses involve online learning programmes in addition to practical sessions (“Mixed Programme”).
 If you are enrolled on a Mixed Programme we will provide you with a username and password to access the relevant part of the Website.
 You will need to complete part of the qualification for such a Mixed Programme online.

 14.2 Access to the online learning platform is restricted to a specific time frame which we will notify to you in writing within the platform.

-14.3 All online work must be completed by the last date of the Course.
+14.3 All online work must be completed by the planned learning end date detailed in the online learning platform.
 If you fail to complete all outstanding work by this date extension fees will be payable in accordance with Clause 12.
-If any work remains outstanding 6 months after the Initial Course end date you will fail the Course.
+If any work remains outstanding 6 months after the planned learning end date you will fail the Course.

 15. COURSE MATERIALS

 15.1 The Course Materials will be at your risk from the time of receipt.